TommyJackson85/band-website/README.md

     -
     - Code for lightbox, from w3schools ( link: https://www.w3schools.com/howto/howto_js_lightbox.asp ; ).
       Upon utilizing this code, I removed the column class and column css styling, and used bootstrap column grid system instead.
       This was to keep the website consistant with its use of Bootstrap.
-I also made several changed to the styling ( see the Existing Features about).
+I also made several changed to the styling ( see the Existing Features above).
+      W3Schools code uses images of the same size and dimensions and because my images were more varied, I had to alter both the HTML and CSS code.

 ### Photo's and Lightbox